confluentinc/examples/microservices-orders/docs/index.rst

 * JDBC source connector: reads from a sqlite database that has a table of customers information and writes the data to a Kafka topic, using Connect transforms to add a key to each message
 * Elasticsearch sink connector: pushes data from a Kafka topic to Elasticsearch
-* KSQL: creates streams and tables and joins data from a STREAM of orders with a TABLE of customer data
+* KSQL: another variant of a fraud detection microservice

 +-------------------------------------+-----------------------+-------------------------+
 | Other Clients                       | Consumes From         | Produces To             |